Pellet Smokers with Sear Boxes: Top 5 Models

 What types of food benefit most from searing on a pellet smoker?

-Foods that benefit most from searing on a Pellet Smoker include steaks (especially reverse-seared), burgers, pork chops, chicken (for crispy skin), and even vegetables that benefit from charring.
+Foods that benefit most from searing on a pellet smoker include steaks (especially reverse-seared), burgers, pork chops, chicken (for crispy skin), and even vegetables that benefit from charring.
 The high heat creates a flavorful crust through the Maillard reaction, locking in juices and adding texture.

 How do I clean the sear box on my pellet smoker?